ICML 2025 Reviewer Instructions

 Relation to Prior Works

 - How are the key contributions of the paper related to the broader scientific literature?
-Be as specific in terms of prior related findings/results/ideas/etc.
+Be specific in terms of prior related findings/results/ideas/etc.

 - Are there related works that are essential to understanding the (context for) key contributions of the paper, but are not currently cited/discussed in the paper?
-Be as specific in terms of prior related findings/results/ideas/etc. (Example: “The key contribution is a linear-time algorithm, and only cites a quadratic-time algorithm for the same problem as prior work, but there was also an O(n log n) time algorithm for this problem discovered last year, namely Algorithm 3 from [ABC’24] published in ICML 2024.”)
+Be specific in terms of prior related findings/results/ideas/etc. (Example: “The key contribution is a linear-time algorithm, and only cites a quadratic-time algorithm for the same problem as prior work, but there was also an O(n log n) time algorithm for this problem discovered last year, namely Algorithm 3 from [ABC’24] published in ICML 2024.”)

 - How well-versed are you with the literature related to this paper?
 (Examples: “I keep up with the literature in this area.”; “I am only familiar with a few key papers in this area, namely [ABC’02], [DEF’04], and [GHI’05].”)
 Note: Your response to this item will not be visible to authors.
 Please also see instructions regarding concurrent work.